President of Laos: Background

-The office of the President of the People's Democratic Republic traces its lineage back to Prince Souphanouvong, the first President of the People's Democratic Republic, a member of the deposed royal family and one of the Three Princes, who became President when the former Kingdom of Laos was overthrow by the Pathet Lao in 1975, at the end of the Laotian Civil War.
+The office of the President of the People's Democratic Republic traces its lineage back to Prince Souphanouvong, the first President of the People's Democratic Republic, a member of the deposed royal family and one of the Three Princes, who became President when the former Kingdom of Laos was overthrown by the Pathet Lao in 1975, at the end of the Laotian Civil War.

 Duties and rights

 Term limits

-The president is elected by the National Assembly for a term of five years, with no term limits.
+The president is elected by the National Assembly for a term of five years, and may serve no more than two terms consecutively.
 A candidate must receive at least two-thirds support from lawmakers present and voting in order to be elected.

 Role and authority

 The president represents Laos internally and externally, supervises the work as well as preserving the stability of the national governmental system and safeguards the independence and territorial integrity of the country.
 The President appoints the prime minister, vice president, ministers and other officials with the consent of the National Assembly.
+Additionally, the President is the commander-in-chief of the Lao People's Armed Forces.

-However, Laos is a one party Marxism–Leninism communist state.
-The highest and the most powerful political position is General Secretary of the Lao People's Revolutionary Party, not the President.
+However, as Laos is a one party communist state, the highest and most powerful political position is the General Secretary of the Lao People's Revolutionary Party, not the President.
 The general secretary controls the Politburo and the Secretariat, Laos' top decision-making bodies, making the officeholder as de facto leader of Laos.
+However, the offices have been held concurrently for most of the time since 1998.
+As such, the president derives most of his power from his post as general secretary.

-Additionally, the President is the commander-in-chief of the Lao People's Armed Forces.
-Since Laos is a one-party state, with the Lao People's Revolutionary Party as the only legally permitted party, all the presidents of the People's Democratic Republic have been members of the party while holding office.
+Since Laos is a one-party state, all the presidents of the People's Democratic Republic have been members of the party while holding office.